SamLau95/cs61as-wiki/or.md

     #f

-Why `or` is a special form: it [evaluates](wiki:expression) its arguments in order from left to right and stops as soon as one of its arguments evaluates to true.
+Why `or` is a special form: it [evaluates](wiki:expression) its arguments and stops as soon as one of its arguments evaluates to true.

     > (or #f #t (/ 1 0))
     #t